 Featured image: Praying mantis (Mantis religiosa).
 This predatory insect is well known for its sexual cannibalism, which is commonly observed among captive specimens but less often seen in the wild.

 Our Main Materials*

 Nylon netting - is used for all our cage and sleeve covers unless otherwise noted.
 It is washable, can be sterilised, is fray and ladder resistant, soft, with a fine weave, and of high transparency.
 For a microscopic view of our netting, please CLICK HERE, and then click again on the product photo.
-Field testing has shown that this netting is able to last for over 2 years of continuous UK outdoor weather exposure, with minimum colour loss.
+Field testing has shown that this netting is able to last for over 12 months of continuous UK outdoor use in normal weather conditions, with minimum colour loss.

 Polyester netting - is washable, can be sterilised, is fray and ladder resistant, soft, and of high transparency.
 This material is even finer than our standard nylon netting and can be used for the study of extremely small organisms.
 For a microscopic view of our netting, please CLICK HERE, and then click again on the product photo.
 Please ask for a quote if you would like any of our standard products made with polyester netting.

 Super soft PVC - this item allows us to sew clear and colourless 'windows' into bespoke products, and can be selected as a rainshield panel to replace the net top of butterfly traps.